Visualizing Body Fat Percentage: A Comparison of Different Ranges and Body Fat Types

 6-7% Body Fat

-The range are not as extreme as the competition bodybuilder level, but it is still difficult to maintain and not sustainable.
+Although the range is not as extreme as the competition bodybuilder level, it is still difficult to maintain and not sustainable.

 Muscle definition is visible in most muscle groups, and some vascularity is present in areas such as arms, legs, and abs.